gladiusjs/gladius-core/README.md

 # Getting Started

-Make sure to clone all submodules.
-This can be done using 'make submodule'.
+Make sure to clone using `--recursive` or run `make submodule` in the project directory after cloning.

 ## Build and Test

 No building is needed for development workflows.

 To build the engine for distribution, run make in the top-level project directory.
 The build process produces a javascript file containing the entire engine and its dependencies and also a minified version of that file.